 Tooth Extraction Near You

 The procedure for a tooth extraction can have a lot of negative press around it.
 At Vellore Woods Dentistry, we understand this process is sometimes necessary.
 We always put the health of your teeth and comfort first.
 Our dental team is here to clear the air regarding this process and make your next visit stress free.
-Here is what you need to know before your tooth extraction.
+Here is what you need to know before seeking tooth extraction near you.

-The answer will vary depending on your situation.
-If you are suffering from periodontal disease and your tooth is infected, then yes, you need to receive an extraction.
+If you are suffering from periodontal disease and your tooth is infected, you need to receive an extraction.
 If you have an impacted tooth, the gums could be preventing it from exiting your mouth.
 Since your tooth cannot break through, it will eventually start to rot.
-Tooth extraction in Vaughan, ON is a suitable treatment for this dilemma.
+Seeking tooth extraction in Vaughan, ON at our dental office is a suitable treatment for this dilemma.

 If you’ve been in a severe accident, sometimes an extraction is the only option, and our emergency dentists are available for same-day procedures.
 The damage might be too dreadful to repair with crowns, bridges, or veneers.
 With overcrowded teeth, removing a tooth or two could help with your bite.